HariSekhon/DevOps-Python-tools/README.md

 ### Hadoop, Spark / PySpark, Ambari, IPython, Pig and Linux Tools ###

-A few of the Hadoop and other nifty "Unixy" / Linux tools I've written over the years that are generally useful across environments.
+A few of the Hadoop, Spark & Linux tools I've written over the years.
 All programs have --help to list the available options.

 For many more tools see [Tools](//github.com/harisekhon/tools) and the [Advanced Nagios Plugins Collection](//github.com/harisekhon/nagios-plugins) which contains many Hadoop, NoSQL, Web and infrastructure tools and Nagios plugins.